2015 Houston, Texas Proposition 1: Background and results

 In 2014, neither U.S. federal law nor Texas statewide law specifically covered sexual orientation or gender identity in employment and housing discrimination and services.
 On May 28, 2014, the Houston City Council voted 11–6 to enact the Houston Equal Rights Ordinance (HERO) which was authored by Houston's then-Mayor, Annise Parker.
 The measure banned discrimination on the basis of sexual orientation, gender identity, sex, race, color, ethnicity, national origin, age, religion, disability, pregnancy, genetic information, family, marital, and military status.
 The ordinance applied to businesses that serve the public, private employers, housing, city employment and city contracting.
 Religious institutions would be exempt.
 Violators could be fined up to $5,000.
+HERO took effect on June 27, 2014 and enforcement for it was suspended 6 days later on July 3, 2014.

 Opposition to HERO arose because the ordinance protected "transgender residents' ability to use the restroom consistent with their gender expression, regardless of their biological sex."
 HERO became known to some as the "Bathroom Law."
 Shortly after the ordinance passed, opponents of HERO drafted a petition and began gathering signatures to add a ballot measure to the November 2014 ballot to repeal the ordinance.
 City law required 17,296 valid signatures from registered Houston voters for a successful veto referendum petition, which would require the city council to either rescind the targeted ordinance themselves or put it before voters.
 This requirement was calculated by taking 10 percent of the greatest number of votes cast for mayor in any of the three preceding years.
 Moreover, signatures had to be submitted before the ordinance was scheduled to take effect or within 30 days of the publication of the approved ordinance, whichever came first.
 Opponents of HERO presented about 50,000 signatures to the Houston city secretary's office on July 3, 2014.